Skip to main content

 Open WebUI ships with powerful defaults, but your workflows aren't default.
 Extensibility is how you close the gap: give models real-time data, enforce compliance rules, add new AI providers, or connect to any external service.
 Write a few lines of Python, point at an OpenAPI endpoint, or browse the community library.
 The platform adapts to you, not the other way around.

-There are three layers, and most teams end up using at least two:
+There are two layers, and most teams end up using both:

 • In-process Python (Tools & Functions) runs inside Open WebUI itself with zero infrastructure and instant iteration.